APA Accreditation: Why It Matters

 What is APA accreditation?

-Accreditation is a quality-assurance process that determines if a program meets the established standards set forth in a field of study.
-While an institution may be accredited by a regional accrediting body, this does not guarantee APA accreditation.
+The accreditation process is a form of quality-assurance that determines if a program meets the established standards set forth in a field of study.
+While an institution may receive accreditation status from a regional accrediting body, this does not guarantee APA accreditation.

-Some of the functions of the APA include evaluating training programs based on whether they fulfill clearly defined objectives, deliver high-quality training, and evolve to align with new standards, policies, and research.
+Some of the functions of the APA Commission on Accreditation include evaluating training programs based on whether they fulfill clearly defined objectives, deliver high-quality training, and evolve to align with new standards, policies, and research.

 Simply put, when you see that a program has been accredited by the APA, you can rely on your educational program to: 1) offer training that coincides with what’s being practiced in the field of psychology; 2) be facilitated by industry experts; and 3) be regularly reviewed to maintain satisfactory standards.